scrpi/jcheck/README.md

 To construct a new JSONChecker:

 ```
-jc, err := NewJSONChecker()
+jc, err := NewJSONChecker(json)
 ```

-To construct a new JSONChecker with all nodes not permitted by default:
+To construct a new JSONChecker with all nodes not permitted by default (whitelist behaviour):

 ```
-jc, err := NewJSONChecker(DefaultNotPermitted())
+jc, err := NewJSONChecker(json, DefaultNotPermitted())
 ```

 Add rules: